 - Patients that have had prior ipsilateral chestwall/thoracic radiation

-- Patients treated with neoadjuvant chemo or endocrine therapy for breast cancer
+- Patients treated with chemo or endocrine therapy administered in the neoadjuvant setting for breast cancer; endocrine therapy exposure 12 weeks or less prior to surgery is permitted

 - Patients with serious non-malignant disease (e.g. cardiovascular, scleroderma etc.) which would preclude RT